Download ‘Weekly News’ sheet

 Bradpole is an old village joined to Bridport by housing and an industrial estate on its southern side.
 It once had a railway station which fell to the Beeching axe, now only an old level-crossing still exists.
 It is home to a variety of people having a generally younger population than the rest of Bridport.
 The River Asker with its fish and variety of bird life, including Kingfishers, meanders along one edge.

-Holy Trinity Church, Bradpole was built during the Victorian era (1845 – 1846) and has an interesting spire which was refurbished in the summer of 2018.
+The church was built in the Victorian era and has an interesting spire which was refurbished in the summer of 2018.
 There is also some beautiful stained glass windows (repairs to the west window were carried out in the Spring of 2021).
-The church stands on a rise in the centre of the village, and a glimpse of the sea at West Bay, some two miles to the south, can be gained from the churchyard which is still in use as a burial ground.
-It has a pipe organ enthusiastically played by our excellent organists.
+The church stands on a rise in the centre of the village, and there is a glimpse of the sea at West Bay, about two miles to the south, which can be gained from the churchyard which is still in use as a burial ground.
+The church has a pipe organ enthusiastically played by our excellent organists.
 There is also a music group and sometimes use is made of recorded hymns and songs.

 In October 2013 the church reopened after a period of refurbishment.
 The old, dark pews were removed, a dais built and new underfloor heating installed.
-Along with video display screens for worship the overall effect is of new space and light and readiness for contemporary worship!
+Along with video display screens for worship the overall effect is of new space and light and readiness for contemporary worship.
 In the summer of 2018 the church steeple was re-tiled with new wooden shingles.